 Parental engagement at school

 Parental engagement plays a crucial role in improving student outcomes both academically and behaviorally.
-Studies emphasize the importance of involving parents in learning activities at home and fostering positive relationships between parents and teachers to enhance student engagement and achievement.
+Studies emphasise the importance of involving parents in learning activities at home and encouraging positive relationships between parents and teachers to enhance student engagement and achievement.

 1. Do Parents Know They Matter?
 Engaging All Parents in Learning